 To propose your course as a core course, prepare a Core course approval form (link is above).

 For all proposals, be sure your syllabus complies with the Provost's guidelines for syllabi.
 In particular:

 - Academic integrity links in the syllabus should be updated (latest university one is http://www.fau.edu/regulations/chapter4/4.001_Code_of_Academic_Integrity.pdf ), and typed out (not just a link but the full online address provided) in a written statement with an explanation, not just by itself.

 - The UUPC would like to see a grading scale on each syllabus (what is an A, A-, B+ B, etc.).

 - Make sure to use the updated disabilities statement in the syllabus, with the correct name of the disability office (Student Accessibility Services) and updated contact information.

 III.
 When you are finished, email the form (pdf) and the syllabi/bibliography (Word document) as 2 separate files in an electronic attachment to the curriculum committee chair (Dr. Miguel Vazquez, firstname.lastname@example.org) by the stated deadline.
+Files must be named correctly: use LastName_BriefTitle_syllabus (for syllabus) and LastName_BriefTitle_form (for the form).
 Proposals that aren't approved by the committee will be sent back to faculty for revision.
 To expedite the approval process, the curriculum committee is willing to edit proposals that are approved subject to minor non-substantive changes without sending them back to faculty.
 If you would prefer to have proposals requiring such changes sent back to you first, indicate this when submitting your proposal.

 V. You can check on whether the UUPC approved your proposal by cnsulting their minutes, posted online.